-The emphasis on the term "culture" is an artifact of the historical gap in relations between DoD and certain scientific disciplines.
-By the late 1990s fields such as cultural anthropology had stopped using the term beyond introductory level classes or as a broad, umbrella term for more precise concepts.
-Unfortunately, the lack of communication between field social sciences and DoD meant that, after 2003, when military organizations began to increase efforts to prepare the military to operate effectively among and in partnership with different groups, they did not have easy access to scientific developments of the last 40 years, and most programs used the term "culture."
+fields such as cultural anthropology had stopped using the term beyond introductory level classes or as a broad umbrella term for more precise concepts.
+Unfortunately, the lack of communication between field social sciences and DOD meant that, after 2003, when military organizations increased efforts to prepare the military to operate effectively among and in partnership with different groups, they did not have easy access to scientific developments of the past 40 years, and most programs used the term culture.
 The term has little value in terms of explaining human behavior and tends to introduce confusion, rather than clarity, into discussions.
-Still, given its continued use in DoD documents and programs, it is important to clarify how we are using the term here.
+Still, given its continued use in DOD documents and programs, it is important to clarify how we are using the term here.